tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/Articles/GetStarted.md

 ### Start Entering Your Modules
 If you own modules, you can start entering data about them under *My modules*.
 Click on the **?** in top right of the page to see help instructions.
-If you have a station module, you first enter the module part, then create a *station* that refers to that module.
-Any module with some function is usually regarded as a *station*.
+If you have a station or operation location module, including junctions, you first enter the module part, then create a *operation location* that refers to that module.
+Any module with some function or where time is registered is usually regarded as a *operation location*.

-You can upload drawings in DWG-format for your module, and an operations documentation of your station.
+You can upload drawings in DWG-format for your module, a PDF document with operations documentation of your station.
-The documetation should be a complement to the data you enter, so avoud writing things that you can enter as data.
+The documetation should be a complement to the data you enter, so avoid writing things that you can enter as data.
 During entering of your modules and stations, you will learn about all the data that is possible to enter.
 Many items are drop-downs with predefined values, others are checkboxes and a few entries are free text.

 ### Adding Freight Customers
 Freights is a vital part of running trains at a module meeting.
-Freights are described with waybills, and in order to create waybills, you can add freight customers at your station.
+Freights are described with waybills, and in order to create waybills, you must add freight customers at your operation location.
 For each freight customer, you can specify what goods they send and/or receive, and in what quantities.
 The data you enter is then used to create matching waybills with freight customer at other stations.